PepijnMC/FoundryVTT-AI-Description-Generator/README.md

 ## API

 > WARNING
 > Using any of these functions will send a request to GPT-3 for which you will be charged like any other request made by this module.
 As such please be careful implenting them in macros and other modules.
-Test your code well before implementing these functions and I strongly advice to avoid any loops and recursions.
+Test your code well before implementing these functions and I strongly advice users to avoid looping and recursive functions.

 Functions to construct and send your own prompts are provided under `game.modules.get('ai-description-generator').api`:
 - `constructPrompt`: Construct and sends a prompt based on the provided context similar to how the base module does it.